wjlafrance/repostedme/README.md

 # Reposted.me

+## Raison d'être

+Reposted.me is a simple clone of [Favstar](http://favstar.fm/).
+It's designed to do one thing well: to display your posts on App.net that have been starred or reposted by others.

 ## Current state

 The initial code released to Github is the full production version of Reposted.me, but with a few modifications.
 These modifications will be pushed to production shortly, and production will track open source.